mcranford13/Ps2Plus/README.md

 This project consists of several smaller projects each with its own folder, and is as follows:

-firmware - Main code of the project.
+**firmware** - Main code of the project.
 Contains the PS2 protocol code.

-hardware - The schematics and pcb design of the project.
+**hardware** - The schematics and pcb design of the project.
 Includes information regarding external circuitry.

-updater - The PS2 application for updating the controller. **NOTE:** This application is currently unfinished.
+**updater** - The PS2 application for updating the controller.

-bootloader - The bootloader code for the mcu. **NOTE:** This part of the project is currently unfinished.
+**bootloader** - The bootloader code for the mcu.

-docs - Contains datasheets and other useful documentation.
+**docs** - Contains datasheets and other useful documentation.

 **TODO**